 Though they can independently feed themselves, young Eurasian jays often stay near their parents for several months, until they are chased away to find their own territory before the next breeding season begins.

-Despite their shy nature, these jays can be regularly attracted to backyards with mature trees, especially oak or beech trees that serve as a ready, natural food source.
-Providing fruit-bearing shrubs, preserving leaf litter for foraging and offering peanuts at tray or platform feeders can also tempt Eurasian jays to visit.
+Despite their shy nature, these jays can be regularly attracted to yards and gardens with mature trees, especially oak or beech trees.
+Providing fruit-bearing shrubs, preserving leaf litter for foraging, and offering peanuts at tray or platform feeders can also tempt Eurasian jays to visit.

-Because of their widespread range and high, stable population numbers, the Eurasian jay is not considered threatened or endangered, though some local subspecies may be facing greater threats.
+Because of their widespread range, overall adaptability, and high, stable population numbers, the Eurasian jay is not considered threatened or endangered.
+Some local subspecies may be facing greater threats, and efforts to conserve habitat are essential to be sure these birds remain safe.

 - Black-Headed Jay (Garrulus lanceolatus)